smithlabcode/falco/README.md

 $ ./configure CXXFLAGS="-O3 -Wall" --prefix=/path/to/installation/directory
 ```

+The `falco` binary will be found in the `bin` directory inside the
+specified prefix.

 ## Installing from a cloned repository
 We strongly recommend using `falco` through stable releases as described above,
 as the latest commits might contain undocumented bugs.
 For the more